MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 any A or AAAA queries for destination domains.
-If the client is using named destinations with a proxy that does not provide SVCB query capability (e.g. through an affiliated DNS resolver), the client would have to perform SVCB resolution separately, likely disclosing the destinations to additional parties.
+If the client is using named destinations with a proxy that does not provide SVCB query capability (e.g. through an affiliated DNS resolver), the client would have to perform SVCB resolution separately, likely disclosing the destinations to additional parties than just the proxy.
 Clients that support such proxies SHOULD arrange for a separate SVCB resolution procedure with appropriate privacy properties, or disable SVCB resolution entirely if SVCB-optional.